AjuntamentdeBarcelona/decidim-barcelona/decidim-stats/README.md

 In order for that performer to be included you need to modify the `Decidim::Stats::Runner#performers` method and include the performer class name.

+## TODO

+- Add an `organization_id` parameter to the rake task so this module can be extracted from decidim-barcelona and used in multi-tenant installations.
+- This module depends, and required the modification of, the `CensusAuthorizationHandler`.
+The data gathered with this module uses the Census authorization to group `performers`.
+This part should be abstracted into some interface in order to make the module installable in other Decidims.

 ## Contributing

 See [Decidim